zuplo/docs/docs/articles/sso-azure-ad.md

 :::

-3. Once you have shared the required information with Zuplo, we will configure your account to use Okta for SSO.
-We will notify you once the configuration is complete.
+3. Once you have shared the required information with Zuplo, we'll configure your account to use Okta for SSO.
+We'll notify you once the configuration is complete.